Gauerdia/Plantiful/README.md

 virtual smartphone emulator.

 ## Screenshots
-To give an idea how the project looks like and which features are already included, there are a few screenshots attached so that this whole text is more relatable.
-Furthermore with the screenshots it is possible to get an idea of the overall graphic scheme that is proposed in the beginning.
+To give an idea of how the project looks like and which features are already included, there are a few screenshots attached, so that this whole text is more relatable.
+Furthermore, with the screenshots it is possible to get an idea of the overall graphic scheme that is proposed in the beginning.